dav1d-c/github-webhook-example/README.md

 * Should creation of the webhook be configure via the API at some point? *(instead of relying on manual configuration?)*
 * Replace secrets read from Environment variables with an integration to a proper secret store (i.e. Vault)
 * Refactor error handling into a single mechanism, once we are sure all errors are proper caught and handled in our code *(see previous section for more details).*
+* Logging shipping to an external log collection system, so that we have a long running and auditable history of events.

 ## Reference Links